The call for applications for the 2021 European Green Capital Award is now open.

-The Call for Applications for the 2020 EGCA closed on 18 October 2017.
-This competition was open to all European cities with more than 100,000 inhabitants and entries came from twelve countries across Europe
+This competition is open to all European cities with more than 100,000 inhabitants and entries came from twelve countries across Europe.

-The European Green Capital Award, now in its 11th year, pays tribute to European cities where innovative urban environmental management and initiatives have taken hold.
+The European Green Capital Award pays tribute to European cities where innovative urban environmental management and initiatives have taken hold.
 Award winning cities lead the way in setting higher standards in sustainable urban development, listening to what their citizens want and pioneering innovative solutions to environmental challenges.

-An international Expert Panel has performed a detailed technical assessment of each applicant, on the basis of 12 environmental indicators covering climate change: mitigation; climate change adaptation; sustainable urban mobility; sustainable land use; nature and biodiversity; air quality; noise; waste; water; green growth and eco-innovation; energy performance; and governance.
-Following the technical evaluation, three cities have been shortlisted for the 2020 title.
+An international Expert Panel performs a detailed technical assessment of each applicant, on the basis of 12 environmental indicators covering climate change: mitigation; climate change adaptation; sustainable urban mobility; sustainable land use; nature and biodiversity; air quality; noise; waste; water; green growth and eco-innovation; energy performance; and governance.
+Following the technical evaluation, the successful cities will be shortlisted for the final stage of the 2021 title.

 The Jury will assess the shortlisted cities based on the following evaluation criteria:

 - The city’s overall commitment, vision and enthusiasm as conveyed through the presentation.

 - The city’s capacity to act as a role model, inspiring other cities, promoting best practices and further raising awareness of the EGC model.

 - The city’s communication strategy and actions, which should address:

 - Citizen communication and involvement to date in relation to the 12 environmental indicators, effectiveness via changes in citizen behaviour, lessons learned and proposed modifications for the future.

 - The extent of the city’s partnering (local, regional and national) to gain maximum social and economic leverage.